theforeman/foreman_expire_hosts/README.md

 # Context

-Foreman makes host creation extreamly sipmple for a sysadmin or a user.
-However this simpliciy lead to wasetful usage of compute resources. foreman_expiry plugin allows to specify an expiry date for the host.
+Foreman makes host creation extremely simple for a sysadmin or a user.
+However this simplicity lead to wasteful usage of compute resources. foreman_expiry plugin allows to specify an expiry date for the host.
 On this date the host will be deleted.

 This plugin add expired on(date) field to host form under Additional Information section.
 If we create any host with expiry date, then that host will be stopped on given date and then deleted.
 If host has null/blank for expired on field then that host will be live forever (until it deleted manually).